hashicorp/terraform-provider-aws/website/docs/r/iot_thing_group_membership.html.markdown

 ## Import

-IOT Thing Group Attachment can be imported using the name of thing and thing group.
+IOT Thing Group Membership can be imported using the name of thing and thing group.

 ```
-$ terraform import aws_iot_thing_group_attachment.test_attachment thing_name/thing_group
+$ terraform import aws_iot_thing_group_membership.example thing_name/thing_group
 ```